munificent/craftinginterpreters/book/calls-and-functions.md

 functions?

 One option would be to keep them totally separate.
-Each function would get its own dedicate set of slots in the VM stack that it would own <span name="static">forever</span>, even when the function isn't in the middle of being called.
+Each function would get its own dedicated set of slots in the VM stack that it would own <span name="static">forever</span>, even when the function isn't being called.
 Each local variable in the entire program would have a bit of memory in the VM that it keeps to itself.

 <aside name="static">